KelvinLaw-jpg/Practical_Windows_Forensics/TCM_SOC101_Challenge_write_up.md

 Q3 and Q4 can be solved with `python3 vol.py <memory file> windows.pslist or windows.pstree`, for Q4 the process is trying to pretend csrss.exe

 ![tcm01.jpg](images/tcm01.jpg)

+The real process should be csrss instead of crss
 ![tcm03.jpg](images/tcm03.jpg)

 5. How many established network connections did the process have active at the time of capture?